AriFordsham/GHCWiki/safe-haskell.md

 - `-distrust-all-packages` - considers all packages untrusted unless they are explicitly trusted by subsequent command-line options.
 (This option does not change the exposed/hidden status of packages, so is not equivalent to applying `-distrust` to all packages on the system.)

-- A convenience option `-ultrasafe` is equivalent to `-distrust-all-packages -XNoForeignFunctionInterface -XNoImplicitPrelude -XSafe`.  **SLPJ note** I don't agree.
-An ultrasafe module should be able to import trusted packages, otherwise how could it do any IO?
-It's just that an ultrasafe module should not do foreign-import.  **End of SLPJ note**.

-None of these options can be specified or overwritten by `OPTIONS_GHC` pragmas in the Safe dialect.
+- A convenience option `-ultrasafe` which is equivalent to specifying `-distrust-all-packages -XNoForeignFunctionInterface -XNoImplicitPrelude` at the point of the `-ultrasafe` option, and `-XSafe` at the end of the command line.

+### Order of options

+Safety-critical options must not be specified or overwritten by `LANGUAGE` and `OPTIONS_GHC` pragmas in the Safe dialect.
+To avoid such surprises, certain options and pragmas are **restricted**, meaning they can only be supplied before the safe dialect is enabled.
+The order of options is considered to be:  first, all command-line options in the order they appear on the command line, second, all `LANGUAGE` and `OPTIONS_GHC` pragmas, in the order they appear in the module source.
+Thus, the `-XSafe` command-line option disallows all restricted pragmas, but, in the absence of `-XSafe` on the command line, `{-# LANGUAGE Safe #-}` may appear below restricted pragmas in the source, just not above them.

+At least the following options (and their pragma equivalents) are restricted:

+- `-XTrustworthy` - Rationale:  Trusted packages may wish to include untrusted code compiled with `-XSafe`.
+Yet once `-XSafe` is applied, the module must not be able to prune its trust dependency set, which it could with `{-# Trustworthy #-}`.
+- `-XUntrustworthy` - Rationale: Unless -XUntrustworthy is applied first, if compilation does not fail, then `-XSafe` should produce code that can be trusted with the specified set of trusted packages.
+- `-XForeignFunctionInterface` - Rationale: Trustworthy code in the Safe dialect may wish to have foreign import declarations, but modules from untrusted sources do not need this feature.
+Thus, `-XSafe` on the command line should disable `{-# ForeignFunctionInterface #-}` pragmas.
+- `-trust` - it is not safe to increase the set of trusted packages.
+- `-package`, `-package-id`, `-package-conf`, `-no-user-package-conf` - untrusted code should not have access to explicitly hidden packages.
+- `-package-name` - package name should be set only by trusted user
+- `-F`, `-cpp`, `-XCPP` - these options allow access to the local file system.
+- All of the linking options should be restricted (`-main-is`, `-l`lib, `-L`dir, `-framework`, etc.)
+- Several other options discussed below: `-XTemplateHaskell`, `-XStandaloneDeriving`, `-XGeneralizedNewtypeDeriving`.
+- The `RULES` and `SPECIALIZE` pragmas are also restricted and cannot appear below `{-# LANGUAGE Safe #-}` or when the `-XSafe` option has been specified on the command line.

+Note that `-ultrasafe` only enables Safe mode at the end of the command-line.
+Thus, one can supply one or more `-trust` options after `-ultrasafe` to allow ultrasafe code to do I/O.

 ## Threats

 The following aspects of Haskell can be used to violate the safety goal, and thus need to be disallowed or modified for the Safe dialect. *Please add more issues to this list, as some are likely missing.*

 - Some symbols in `GHC.Prim` can be used to do very unsafe things.
 At least one of these symbols, `realWorld#`, is magically exported by `GHC.Prim` even though it doesn't appear in the `GHC.Prim` module export list.  *Are there other such magic symbols in this or other modules?*

 - A number of functions can be used to violate safety.
-Many of these have names prefixed with `unsafe` (e.g., `unsafePerformIO`, `unsafeIterleaveIO`, `unsafeCoerce``unsafeSTToIO`, ...).
+Many of these have names prefixed with `unsafe` (e.g., `unsafePerformIO`, `unsafeIterleaveIO`, `unsafeCoerce`, `unsafeSTToIO`, ...).
 However, not all unsafe functions fit this pattern.
 For instance, `inlinePerformIO` and `fromForeignPtr` from the `bytestring` package are unsafe.

 - Code that defines hand-crafted instances of `Typeable` can violate safety by causing `typeOf` to return identical results on two distinct types, then using `cast` to coerce between the two unsafely.  *Are there other classes?
 Perhaps `Data` should also be restricted?
 Simon says `Ix` doesn't need to be protected anymore.*